Tablet Comparison Table

 The official Android Market now has 250,000 apps (May 2011).
 However, a number of tablets are not officially recognised by Google who appear to want all devices running Android 2.x to be fully functioning mobile phones, despite their size.
 As a result, many tablets are not officially permitted access to the market.
 In most cases, the manufacturer has added some sort of library of their own.
 Generally, these aren't very successful.
 However, the more ambitious user can follow reasonably simple instructions to download an unofficial copy of the Android Market and install it.
 This market should work properly, giving you access to free and paid apps and taking your money in the normal way.
 However, paid apps are not available in all countries.

 Until recently very few of the apps available were optimised for Honeycomb.
 Developers of the most popular apps, however, have taken the time to optimise their apps: one compendium estimates that there are around 400 apps optimised for Honeycomb (August 2011).
-It was also recently announced that Honeycomb 3.2 will feature a 'zoom-to-fill' compatability mode, giving the users a chance to experience non-optimised apps in full screen.
+It was also recently announced that Honeycomb 3.2 will feature a 'zoom-to-fill' compatibility mode, giving the users a chance to experience non-optimised apps in full screen.

 Updates: